MicrosoftDocs/m365copilot-docs/docs/copilot-studio-agent-builder.md

 ## Governance

-Admins can govern this feature by revoking access to the Microsoft 365 Copilot license in the Microsoft admin center.
+Agents you build via Copilot Studio agent builder are included in your Microsoft 365 Copilot license.
+These agents feature functionality that is a subset of what Microsoft 365 Copilot supports.
 To learn more about the Microsoft 365 Copilot license, see [Microsoft 365 Copilot](https://www.microsoft.com/microsoft-365/copilot/enterprise).
-To learn more about how to assign or unassign licenses for users in the Microsoft 365 admin center, see [Assign or unassign licenses](/microsoft-365/admin/manage/assign-licenses-to-users).

 ## Data processing